TKomericki/Rhetos-wiki/Create-your-first-Rhetos-application.md

 1. The build script `Build.ps1`, that does everything needed to produce the application binaries from the source:
    1. It checks for installed prerequisites (MSBuild, NuGet, database connection string, ...).
-   2. Automatically downloads the Rhetos server binaries.
+   2. Automatically downloads the RhetosServer binaries.
       This help us to avoid committing any binaries into the source repository.
-      The download is optimized to occur only on the first build or when changing the version of the Rhetos server (defined in `Build.ps1`).
+      The download is optimized to occur only on the first build or when changing the version of the RhetosServer (defined in `Build.ps1`).
    3. Runs MSBuild to build all application components (new custom DSL concepts, and an external algorithm implemented in a separate DLL).
    4. Runs DeployPackages to generate a working application in `dist\BookstoreRhetosServer` subfolder.
 2. The NuGet specification file `src\Bookstore.nuspec`.
-   It specifies the list of application components that will be deployed to the Rhetos server.
+   It specifies the list of application components that will be deployed to the RhetosServer.
    More info at [Creating a Rhetos package](Creating-a-Rhetos-package)
 3. The test script `Test.ps1`.
 It builds and runs the automated unit tests and the integration tests.